The arrival of the mother-in-law. 'Father there is only one 2' trailer

 After the success of ‘Father there is only one’ (raised more than 14 million euros on our billboards), the trailer for ‘has been revealed’Father there is only one 2‘, a movie in which the funny Loles Len is “the mother-in-law”, and arrives at the family home to stay!
 A “break and rip” mother-in-law who will cause a tsunami in the peaceful family life.

-Santiago Segura (the father), Toni Acosta (the mother), the children Martina D’Antiochia, Calma Segura, Luna Fulgencio, Carlos G. Morolln and Sirena Segura and the brothers played by Leo Harlem and Silvia Abril will live a new and fun adventure in which, again, many Spanish families will be reflected.
+Santiago Segura (the father), Toni Acosta (the mother), the children Martina DAntiochia, Calma Segura, Luna Fulgencio, Carlos G. Morolln and Sirena Segura and the brothers played by Leo Harlem and Silvia Abril will live a new and fun adventure in the that, again, many Spanish families will be reflected.

 Produced by Bowfinger International Pictures, Atresmedia Cine and Mam the film A.I.E. , in association with Sony Pictures International Productions and with the participation of Amazon Prime Video, the film will hit theaters throughout Spain on August 7, 2020 by Sony Pictures Entertainment Iberia and will be available on Amazon Prime Video after its release.
 I go to theaters.